FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE

 On the first page of the Answer form, you will see several checkboxes.
 If you are filing an Answer, this is where you will check off the issues you are contesting.
 The top checkbox – divorce (section 8) – can be checked off if you are also requesting a divorce.
 If you check off this box, this makes you a ‘counter-petitioner’ - a second petitioner to the divorce.
 This means that if the petitioner tries to discontinue the divorce proceeding, you are able to move the divorce forward to be finalized.

 If you file a divorce application, you will likely never see the inside of a courtroom.
-You and your spouse will sign and file your divorce documents with the court, and your divorce forms will be processed by court staff, and a judge.
-The filing fees for the Applications are lower than for a Petition.
+You and your spouse will sign and file your divorce documents with the court, and your divorce will be processed by court staff, and a judge.

-The filing fee for a Petition is higher than for an Application, and your divorce may or may not end up going to court, depending on whether the other party contests it.
+The filing fee for a Petition is higher than for an Application.
+When started as a Petition, the divorce may end up going to court, depending on whether the respondent contests it.

 As of April 2015, it costs $218.05 to file an Application for Divorce by Written Agreement or Joint Application for Divorce.
 As of April 2015, it costs a total of $320.30 to file a Petition for Divorce.
 If you file a Petition for Divorce, and then need to file an Uncontested Motion for Divorce, there will be an additional filing fee of $66.00.